digital-asset/daml/docs/source/concepts/glossary.rst

 that defines the schema, semantics, and execution of transactions between parties.
 Daml includes `Canton <#canton-ledger>`__, a privacy-enabled distributed ledger that is enhanced when deployed with complementary blockchains.

-Daml language
+Daml Language
 =============

 The Daml language is a purpose-built language for rapid development of composable multi-party applications.
 It is a modern, ergonomically designed functional language that carefully avoids many of the pitfalls that hinder multi-party application development in other languages.

-Daml ledger
+Daml Ledger
 ===========

 A Daml ledger is a distributed ledger system running `Daml smart contracts <#contract>`__ according to the :doc:`Daml ledger model </concepts/ledger-model/index>` and exposes the Daml Ledger APIs.
 All current implementations of Daml ledgers consists of a Daml driver that utilises and underlying Synchronization Technology to either implement the Daml ledger directly, or run the Canton protocol.

-Canton ledger
+Canton Ledger
 -------------

 A Canton ledger is a privacy-enabled Daml ledger implemented using the Canton application, nodes, and protocol.

-Canton protocol
+Canton Protocol
 ===============

 The Canton protocol is the technology which synchronizes `participant nodes <#participant-node>`__ across any Daml-enabled blockchain or database.
 The Canton protocol not only makes Daml